a7medfahmy94/E-Commerce-Dummy-Project/README.md

 You will develop an e-commerce website that allows the customers to browse and purchase different products.
 The products may be books, laptops, cameras, mobiles, any electronic devices etc.
 The website should provide two different views according to the type of the user as the user may be admin “store owner” or customer.
 The customers will be able to register in your website, browse products, purchase any product, and track their orders.
-The admin will be able to update customer’s information, manage the store quantity of any product, and add products to shipping.
+The admin will be able to UPDATE Customer’s information, manage the store quantity of any product, and add products to shipping.

 ==================================
 A) Customer Pages